sentilaso1/network-office-lab/README.md

 # Network VLAN Project with Router-on-a-Stick

 This project is a Packet Tracer simulation of a segmented network using VLANs and inter-VLAN routing via a Router-on-a-Stick model.
-It also includes DHCP, DNS, and ACL configurations for a more realistic enterprise setup.
+It includes DHCP, DNS, and ACL configurations for a realistic enterprise setup.

 ---